SwiftThemes/EAA/readme.txt

 **0.32**

-* Add few helper tags to prevent WordPress from messing javascript code or adsense code added to post manaully.
+* Add few helper tags to prevent WordPress from messing javascript code or adsense code added to post manually.
 <!-- noformat on -->JavaScript code here<!-- noformat on -->
+This tag prevents your ad code from being truncated by wp_autop and saves you from violating google publisher policies.
 **0.30**
 * Fix is_amp_endpoint check, so that the plugin design break when WordPress AMP plugin is not installed.